 Different training styles will require different energy systems.
-The real difference between aerobic vs anaerobic training, is the fact that one type of pathway utilizes oxygen while the other does not.
+The real difference between aerobic and anaerobic training, is the fact that one type of pathway utilizes oxygen while the other does not.
 When your training becomes anaerobic, you rely on secondary and tertiary energy systems, phosphagen, as well as the glycolytic system to produce immediate energy to power your lifts.
 Supplements such as Kre-Alklayn Creatine, Beta-alanine, and Citrulline Malate can help improve immediate energy supplies for fast twitch muscle fibers to perform more powerful lifts, buffer lactic acid, and enhance the phosphagen system.
 Food of course is your primary fuel source and should be optimized to improve your performance and training.

 Want to maximize your performance and energy to get better results?

 Swolverine's Kre-Alkalyn® is a patented pH correct form of creatine phosphate.
 With the addition of creatine phosphate (PCr) into the muscle cells, the body increases its immediate energy supply, by facilitating the production of ATP which increases power output and strength.
 High-intensity training programs require the body to go under strenuous aerobic and anaerobic conditions.
 By supplementing the body with creatine, you will induce a greater improvement in exercise endurance and athletic performance, resulting in improved times, more peak power, and stronger lifts.*